-- 5.2.1 Pursuant to Article 7.30b (1) of the Act holders of (one of) the following degrees may be admitted to the indicated specialisation(s) of the programme, or who have successfully completed the following prescribed pre-master's/bridging programme: - a.
+- 5.2.1 Holders of one of the following degrees may be admitted to the programme (Article 7.30b (1) of the Act): - a.
 A bachelor's degree from a Dutch research university (in the specialisation):

 Specialisation Master Admission on the basis of Bachelor programme All specialisations, except Europaeum: European History and Civilization History Ancient History Ancient Near Eastern Studies/track The Ancient Near Eastern World Europaeum Programme European History and Civilisation: Leiden- Oxford-Paris programme [no direct admission, see art.
 5.2.1b and 5.2.4 for admission requirements]